 Courtesy of The National Archives via Open Government License V3.

 Footnote: Did the author die before 1969.
 For the latter case notes the Doctor could feasible be alive.
 However, there is a 100-year rule on looking at records, like the 100-year rule re census returns.
-Example 1921 census will only be available on 6th January this year.
+Example 1921 census became available on 6th January 2021.
 So I am unable to show records from 1921 onwards anyway.
 I do have her death certificate for her date and cause of death.